Core concepts

 Numeric evaluations attached to spans or traces.
 Set scores programmatically via the SDK usingsdk.score(), or manually through annotations in the Dashboard.

-Inference Spans — Full prompt execution lifecycle: token usage, costs, response times, model information, completion status.
-Tool Calls — Tool name, parameters, execution duration, success/failure status, return values.
-Streaming Metrics — Time to first token, tokens per second, total streaming duration.
-Sessions — Group related traces by user interaction, multi-step workflow, or batch run.
-Alerts — Monitor cost thresholds, latency spikes, error rates, and evaluation scores.Quick Start
+Model calls: full prompt execution lifecycle: token usage, costs, response times, model information, completion status.
+Tool calls: tool name, parameters, execution duration, success/failure status, return values.
+Streaming metrics: time to first token, tokens per second, total streaming duration.
+Sessions: group related traces by user interaction, multi-step workflow, or batch run.
+Alerts: monitor cost thresholds, latency spikes, error rates, and evaluation scores.Quick start

 Your application sends telemetry via the AgentMark SDK, which exports OpenTelemetry spans to the AgentMark gateway.
 The gateway processes and stores the data, powering the traces, metrics, and analytics views.- Cloud